ThePhoenix77/fractol/CONTRIBUTING.md

 I reserve the right to review and potentially reject contributions that don't align with the project's goals or introduce technical issues.

 ### Thank You!
-I appreciate your willingness to contribute to the fractol project.
-Your efforts will help me create a more robust and valuable tool for exploring the fascinating world of fractals.